 Overlapping Bulimia and Depression

 Among the concern about mental illness among teenagers are overlapping conditions that can exacerbate symptoms and worsen the overall health of a teenager.
-One common example of this is the occurrence of both bulimia nervosa, an eating disorder, along with depression.
+One common example of this is the occurrence of bulimia nervosa, an eating disorder, along with depression.
 These two separate mental health conditions can often occur and develop together.

 For some teens, depression can precede the development of bulimia; for others, the opposite is true, where an eating disorder may be the trigger for depression.
 Either way, the coinciding progression of bulimia and depression can be a problematic trigger for a host of complications, including: